 Hire a company like IncFile or ZenBusiness to form your Rhode Island LLC.
 In addition to taking care of your Articles of Organization and other formation requirements, they will automatically include a resident agent.
 It’s a great two-for-one deal.

-And an LLC service is pretty affordable – $150 for the Rhode Island LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $150 for the Rhode Island LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and resident agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.

 Resident Agent Changes and Resignation

 You may have a wonderful resident agent, someone who takes care of everything efficiently and who you trust completely.
 But you know what they say: all good things must come to an end.
 At some point in the life of your LLC, you may need to change your Rhode Island resident agent.

 Here’s how to do it: go to the Secretary of State’s Online Filing System, enter your Customer Identification Number and PIN, then follow the directions.
 Or, if you’d prefer to use a paper form, download and complete the Change of Resident Agent form and submit it by mail or in person.
 For either method, you will need to pay a $20 filing fee.

 Out of numerous reasons that you might need to make this change, the most probable is a current resident agent’s resignation.

 An agent’s resignation might put you in a tight spot, but it will never come as a surprise.
 If your agent decides to resign, Rhode Island law mandates that they notify you prior to submitting an official resignation.
 Additionally, they will retain resident agent duties for 30 days after resigning, so you don’t need to rush to find a replacement.